revbayes/revbayes.github.io/tutorials/divrate/modules/branch_specific_bds.md

 {% section Estimating Branch-Specific Diversification Rates %}

 In this analysis we are interested in estimating the branch-specific diversification rates.
-We are going to use a very similar model to the one described in the previous section.
-However, now we are going to use the `dnHBDP` distribution instead which will require some slightly different parameterization and moves.
-The main difference, as mentioned above, is that the `dnHBDP` uses a finite number of rate-categories instead of drawing rates from a continuous distribution directly.
+We are going to use the `dnCBDP` distribution which uses a finite number of rate-categories instead of drawing rates from a continuous distribution directly.

 Here we adopt an approach using (few) discrete rate categories instead.